-- 1. For each child under age 17 at the end of the tax year, you may be able to claim a \$2,000 credit.
+- For each child under age 17 at the end of the tax year, you may be able to claim a \$2,000 credit.
 The credit phases out for higher-income taxpayers (see Chart 2) but the income ranges are much higher than before the TCJA.
-Warning: The expanded credit and advanced payments available in 2021 haven't as of this writing been extended to 2022.
-Check with your tax advisor for the latest information. - 2.
+Up to \$1,500 of the credit is refundable. - 2.
 For each qualifying dependent other than a qualifying child (such as a dependent child over the age limit or a dependent elderly parent), you may be able to claim a \$500 family credit.
 But it's also subject to the income-based phaseout.

-If you adopt in 2022, you may qualify for the adoption credit - or for an employer adoption assistance program income exclusion.
-Both are \$14,890 for 2022, but the credit is also subject to an income-based phaseout.
+If you adopt in 2023, you may qualify for the adoption credit - or for an employer adoption assistance program income exclusion.
+Both are \$15,950 for 2023, but the credit is also subject to an income-based phaseout.
 (See Chart 2.)